 Electric scooters have become a common sight on the streets of the UK in recent years – despite plenty of confusion over their legality.

-The growing popularity of e-scooters is down to them offering a greener alternative to using a car or motorbike, while being less physical than cycling or walking.
-They are also relatively cheap, making them appeal to younger users.
+The growing popularity of e-scooters is down to them offering a greener alternative to using a car or motorbike, while being less physical than cycling or walking for short journeys.
+They are also relatively cheap, giving them particular appeal to younger users.

 Eleanor Chappell, the head of micromobility for the Department for Transport, said: "For private machines, unless they meet the requirements for motor vehicles – so you've got an motorcycle helmet on, you've got insurance which is hard to get and they meet the motor vehicle requirements – it is still illegal to use an e-scooter on public roads, and the police will continue to enforce it that way."